trinitytakei/tech-and-tao-with-trinity-takei/content/blog/the_instagram_test.md

 So I spent an hour waltzing around, hoping to snap a picture free of other selfie-stick-toting, Instagram-test-failing tourists.
 (I failed.
 Obviously.
 There is a famous Chuck Norris joke: “Chuck Norris took a selfie in the Marina Bay Sands rooftop pool.
 Alone.”
 My name is not Chuck Norris, so go figure.)

-I gave up and spent another hour in Photoshop to remove the extra legs, hads and selfie sticks fro the picture.
+I gave up and spent another hour in Photoshop to remove the extra legs, hads and selfie sticks from the picture.

 The weather (and water) was cold - it was raining all the time on that day.